Guadalajara: Landmarks

-At the far east end is the Plaza de los Mariachis and the Ex-Hospicio Cabañas.
+At the far east end is the Plaza de los Mariachis and the Former Hospice Cabañas.
 The Plaza de los Mariachis is faced by restaurants where one can hear live mariachis play, especially at night.
-The Ex-Hospicio Cabañas extends along the entire east side of the Plaza.
+The Cabañs Former Hospice extends along the entire east side of the Plaza.
 This building was constructed by Manuel Tolsá beginning in 1805 under orders of Carlos III.
 It was inaugurated and began its function as an orphanage in 1810, in spite of the fact that it would not be finished until 1845.
 It was named after Bishop Ruiz de Cabañas y Crespo.
 The façade is Neoclassical and its main entrance is topped by a triangular pediment.
 Today, it is the home of the Instituto Cultural Cabañas (Cabañas Cultural Institute) and its main attraction is the murals by José Clemente Orozco, which cover the main entrance hall.
 Among these murals is "Hombre del Fuego" (Man of Fire), considered to be one of Orozco's finest works.

 Off this east–west axis are other significant constructions.
 The Legislative Place is Neoclassical and was originally built in the 18th century.
 It was reconstructed in 1982.
 The Palace of Justice was finished in 1897.
 The Old University Building was a Jesuit college named Santo Tomás de Aquino.
 It was founded in 1591.
 It became the second Mexican University in 1792.
 Its main portal is of yellow stone.
 The Casa de los Perros (House of the Dogs) was constructed in 1896 in Neoclassical design.
 On Avenida Juarez is the Sanctuary of Nuestra Señora del Carmen which was founded between 1687 and 1690 and remodeled completely in 1830.
 It retains its original coat of arms of the Carmelite Order as well as sculptures of the prophets Elijah and Elisha.
 Adjoining it is what is left of the Carmelite monastery, which was one of the richest in New Spain.